Skip to content

 0.5 / 1

-The company expects its suppliers to commit to best management practices for soils and peat.
+The company's commitment to best management practices for soils and peat applies to its suppliers.
 However, it is unclear if the commitment covers all the suppliers.
-Hence awarded only partial points.

 • P